OminousRose/ECC/Computer Science 2/Lab Assignments/Lab 6/README.md

-Define a class called Rational that would be used to store rational numbers.
+Instructions
+Zip up the whole project folder and submit.

-Include a constructor with two arguments that would initialize the numerator and denominator to the values of its respective arguments; include a default constructor that would initialize the rational to 0/1.
-Overload the operators =, +=, -=, *=, /=, and then using these operators overload the following operators: +, -, *, /.
-Also overload the comparison operators <, >, ==, !=, <=, >= and the i/o stream operators >> and <<.
+Declare a class named Rational from the Programming Project 2 from Chapter 11.
+The class will have two member variables of type int to represent the numerator and denominator of a rational number.
+Include the prototypes for all constructors and operators described in the original problem specification.
+Also, overload the operators =, +=, -=, *=, /=, +, -, *, /, <,
+>, ==, !=, <=, >=, <<, >> so that they apply to the Rational class.

+Define the member functions of class Rational that you have declared earlier.
+Make sure to write the definitions outside the class, i.e. as if they were in a separate file.

-Write a test program that would prompt the user to input two rational numbers in the form A/B and print out their sum, difference, product, and quotient, as well as the truth table of comparison tests.
+Write a test program that would make use of your Rational class to prompt the user to input two rational numbers and then output the sum, difference, product, and quotient of the two numbers, as well as the results of the relational operators.
-Note: let any sign be carried out by the numerator; i.e., keep the denominator positive.